findocblog

 IPO Grey Market Rate Types

-1. Subject to sauda
+1. What is Subject to Sauda?

 ‘Subject to sauda’ is a type of IPO grey market deal where the buyer agrees to pay a fixed price for an IPO application only if the seller receives the allotment.
 This means the deal is valid only if shares are allotted.
 It offers more safety for the buyer compared to other grey market trades.
 The agreed price is usually higher than the Kostak rate because the buyer gets confirmed shares if allotted.
 For example, if the buyer agrees to pay ₹4,000 for the full application, they’ll pay only if shares are actually allotted to the seller.